osekoo/hands-on-spark-scala-2025/lab1-setup-build.md

 - **Official Getting Started Guide:** https://www.jetbrains.com/help/idea/getting-started.html JetBrains provides a comprehensive guide to help you get started with IntelliJ IDEA, covering installation, configuration, and basic features.

-- **Creating Your First Java Application:** https://www.jetbrains.com/help/idea/creating-and-running-your-first-java-application.html This tutorial walks you through creating, running, and packaging a simple Java application, introducing you to IntelliJ IDEA's coding assistance and tools.

 - **IntelliJ IDEA Tutorial for Beginners:** https://examples.javacodegeeks.com/java-development/desktop-java/ide/intellij-idea-tutorial-beginners/ An introductory tutorial that demonstrates how to create your first project using IntelliJ IDEA, suitable for those new to the IDE.

 **Visual Studio Code:**